Handymen say these are the smartest home upgrades you can make under $35

 Handymen-approved.

 Finding a handyman to do small chores in your home is one of the hardest tasks you will face as you try to maintain your home.
 But you can’t ignore what your home needs until you find one.
-Fortunately, many home chores are easy and inexpensive.
-It’s all a matter of knowing what to do and what tools to keep on hand.
-We managed to find a few hard-working handymen to offer their best tips.
-Where to focus my energy?
-What can I do without much money?
-(And more.)
-Handymen say these are the smartest home upgrades you can make under $35.
+So we tapped hard-working handymen, electricians, plumbers, and remodelers to share their smartest home upgrades that you can make under $35.
+Keep scrolling — expert-backed upgrades are below.

 01Add motion-sensing lights under cabinets & in stairways

-"Using LED under-cabinet lighting is a practical and aesthetically pleasing addition to the home to illuminate the kitchen countertops or workspace,” suggests DiBara.
+"Using LED under-cabinet lighting is a practical and aesthetically pleasing addition to the home to illuminate the kitchen countertops or workspace,” suggests Matt DiBara, CEO of The Contractor Consultants and CEO of DiBara Masonry.
 Stick these wireless motion sensor LED lights to stair risers, inside closets, to the underside of shelves, and under your kitchen cabinets to illuminate counter workspaces.
 “It improves functionality as well as ambiance,” he says.

 This power scrubber is another way to get grout clean fast.
 It spins quickly so you don’t have to work so hard.
 Once you have it in your hand, you will use it for everything from the grout to the faucets to the fiddly bits on the stove.